paolo-g/uillem/README.md

 docker compose build
 ```

-This could take awhile to complete depending on your PC and internet connection, as it downloads 5GB.
+This could take a long while to complete depending on your selected model and internet connection (stock build downloads ~5GB).
 Maybe turn off your monitor and go for a walk.

-Once complete, you might want to restart Docker Desktop to free up RAM.
-After Docker starts back up, you can launch the app with:
+Once the build is complete, start the containers with:

 ```
 docker compose up